-Harold has been described as “a keen subversive of the last century’s management and education models”.
-He knows that the ability to learn is the only lasting competitive advantage for any organization.
+Harold Jarche is focused on workplace transformation.
+He has been described as “a keen subversive of the last century’s management and education models”.
+He knows that the ability to learn is the only lasting competitive advantage in an era of life in perpetual Beta.
 Harold provides pragmatic advice and guidance on connected leadership, social learning, personal knowledge mastery, and workplace collaboration.
 He also distills heady topics like complexity theory into practical advice.